Ramsi-K/free-genai-bootcamp-2025/journal.md

 ## Week 7

+### Day 48: March 24, 2025

+Today was a whirlwind of architecture, contemplation, and vibing through backend design.
+I finalized the outline for my next research paper: "Beyond Human Mimicry: Rethinking AI Identity in Generative Models."
+The structure includes seven core sections, each supported by real, recent citations.
+Topics covered include anthropomorphism, ethical realism vs. transparency, memory design, long-term interaction bias, and non-human AI identities.
+I also added a focused section on cultural variation with a spotlight on South Korea.

+I officially kicked off backend development for the HagXwon project using FastAPI, building a working microservice-style flashcard system with GET and POST routes, real-time flashcard evaluation, and in-memory state tracking.

+I extended this with sassy, emotionally-damaging tutor responses to simulate AhjummaGPT and began mentally structuring the full backend agent ecosystem.
+I mapped out use cases for multi-agent LLMs, including Flashcard Agent, Storybook Agent, MUD Game Agent, Listening Agent, and even a Live Object Detection Tutor using mobile camera input.

+I explored fine-tuning strategies, LoRA, quantization tradeoffs, neuron depth and layer-wise behavior in LLMs, and the practicality of pruning out the “coding neurons” to create a strictly sass-based Korean tutor.

+I created a Mermaid diagram of the full system and flowchart of execution for personality-injected, quantized LLMs.
+Also ideated the Noraebang Agent and revived the Song-to-Vocab pipeline as a potential Red League feature.

+Although I only watched 7 minutes of the FastAPI video, I gained a full working understanding of core concepts by implementing everything manually and reverse-engineering the backend from scratch.

 ### Day 47: March 23, 2025

 After finalizing Section 8 yesterday, I shifted into full production mode to close out the dissertation.
 I rewrote the conclusion and abstract, reviewed and reformatted the entire document, fixed spacing, updated figures, and checked fonts (yes, I switched to Times New Roman in the end).
 I exported the final version as a polished 100-page PDF and double all metadata, references, and citations.
 I also created a condensed version for LinkedIn, featuring selected diagrams and visuals.
 This included designing a custom title page, writing a visual summary, expanding on Korea as a testbed, and carefully refining tone, humor, and structure for broader appeal.